jae0/stmv/inst/scripts/01_bathymetry_stmv_example.md

 ![](../../docs/media/bathymetry_stmv.png)

+We can see that it recovers most of the oceanographic features and as a bonus even the land features that are sampled on very different scales.
+The vertical line artifact is due to a plotting issue with *fields::surface*'s isocline interpolation options that I will have to fix.

 What makes STMV unique is the non-stationary assumption of the spatial process.
 As such, we can recover estimates of spatial parameters as a function of location!

 ```r